Union busting: United Kingdom

 Following the repeal of the Combination Laws in 1824, workers were no longer prohibited from forming labor organizations or collective bargaining, although significant restrictions remained.
 In 1832 the Friendly Society of Agricultural Labourers was formed in Dorset to challenge declining wages.
 The members of the organization agreed to only work for wages greater than a certain amount.
 In 1834 a landlord complained, and key members were charged and convicted under laws prohibiting the swearing of secret oaths.
 The sentence of seven years penal transportation to Australia prompted a movement to defend the members, known as the Tolpuddle Martyrs (referring to the village where the organization originated), who were eventually released in 1836 and 1837.

 Presently, UK labor laws are defined within the Employment Relations Act 1999 (ERA) and the Trade Union and Labour Relations (Consolidation) Act 1992, and give individual workers no constitutional right to strike; groups of workers may legally strike only if they conform to numerous conditions.

 In the UK and EU, trade union opposition may occur during automatic recognition campaigns and ballot elections.
 Workers in the UK may have union memberships that they retain job to job, potentially resulting in workers for the same employer having different union memberships.
 When a union is seeking to gain control of the collective bargaining at a place of employment without a ballot, workers with either individual and/or different union memberships working for that same employer may oppose that union.

 Consultation is the process by which management and employees (or their representatives) jointly examine and discuss issues of mutual concern.
 It involves seeking acceptable solutions to problems through an exchange of views and information.
 Consultation does not remove the right of managers to manage, but it does impose an obligation that the views of employees be sought and considered before decisions are taken.
 The Advisory, Conciliation and Arbitration Service (ACAS), is the UK government's independent agency for advice and conciliation.
-Although the Trade Union Congress (TUC) and their member unions oppose the use of consultancies during recognition campaigns, calling it a union busting tactic, ACAS takes a different stance, "Employee communications and consultation are the lifeblood of any business. which "aims to improve organizations and working life through better employment relations".
+Although the Trades Union Congress (TUC) and their member unions oppose the use of consultancies during recognition campaigns, calling it a union busting tactic, ACAS takes a different stance, "Employee communications and consultation are the lifeblood of any business. which "aims to improve organizations and working life through better employment relations".

 Derecognition of a trade union, while legal, may be referred to as union busting by trade unions.
 Derecognition must be accomplished according to statutory guidelines.
 Workers may derecognize a union which either no longer has support from its members, or if union membership falls below 50%.
 Employers may derecognize a union if they no longer employ 21 or more workers.
 If the Central Arbitration Committee (CAC) accepts an application, and the union in question has either lost support or the membership level falls below 50% of the workers, the CAC can declare that a derecognition ballot be held."